James-kamwendo/iotman/README.md

 ## About IOTMAN+

-IOTMAN+, simply put is a web application friendly admin UI for Open Balena.
-We believe deployment and management of Iot devices must be an enjoyable and interesting experience to be truly fulfilling.
+IOTMAN+, simply put is a web application friendly admin UI for Open Balena(a platform for managing IOT devices).
+We believe deployment and management of IOT devices must be an enjoyable and interesting experience to be truly fulfilling.
 IOTMAN+ takes the pain out of deployment and management by easing common tasks you do with Open Balena, such as:

 - Fleet or App Management.
 - Device Management.